 Now its true identity can be found in famous pâtisseries around Bordeaux (Lemoine, Baillardran, Luc Dorin, La Toque Cuivrée, San Nicolas) and the rest of France - still with both spellings.

-Note that their name shouldn't be confused with the French word for cinnamon, which is cannelle.
+Note that their name shouldn't be confused with the French word for cinnamon, which is cannelle (pronounced 'kan-nelle').

-What makes the cannelé so delicious is its extra dark, caramelised crispy outside while the soft interior is bright, custard yellow, airy and spongy firm.
+What makes the canelé so delicious is its extra dark, caramelised crispy outside while the soft interior is bright, custard yellow, airy and spongy firm.

-Traditionally fragranced with good vanilla (please don't use synthetic aromas - the taste is not at all the same), it's also French-kissed with dark rum.
+Traditionally fragranced with good vanilla pods/beans, it's also given the finishing touch with dark rum.

-Cannelés are made up of simple ingredients: whole milk, plain flour, organic eggs, egg yolks, sugar and a little unsalted French butter.
-However, a cannelé is only authentic if made with good vanilla pods/beans and good quality dark rum.
+The canelé is made from a few simple ingredients: whole milk, plain flour, organic eggs, egg yolks, sugar and a little unsalted French butter.

 If you can't find good pods or beans, then I suggest vanilla powder or paste or a top quality extract.
 Never use aromas, as they are so synthetic and the resulting flavour will be disappointing.

-As you can see from the recipe below, it's very straightforward.
+As you can see from the cannelés card below, this recipe is very straightforward.

 The cakes' batter is best made the day before.
 Vanilla pods/beans (or powder) are heated and infused in whole milk then butter is melted in.